 - 1.)
 Turn power off to the spa. - 2.)
 Remove any large or floating debris from the filter area. - 3.)
-Remove the gray top assembly by gently lifting up while rotating.
-This will release the top.
-(See figure 1).
-Lift up and remove the screen assembly (see figure 2).
+Remove the gray top assembly by gently lifting up.
+Lift up and remove the weir assembly.
 This will allow access to the filter cartridge.
-The filter cartridge can be lifted straight up and removed for replacement or cleaning.
+The filter cartridge can be removed for replacement or cleaning by turning it counter clockwise.